dataforseo/TypeScriptClient/docs/classes/DomainAnalyticsTechnologiesDomainsByTechnologyLiveRequestInfo.md

 target technology paths
-required field if you don’t specify groups, technologies and categories if you use this field, you don’t need to specify groups, technologies and categories each technology path should be specified as a separate object containing “path” and “name”, where “path” is specified as “$group_id.$category_id” and “name” – as the name of the target technology;
+required field if you don’t specify groups, technologies and categories each technology path should be specified as a separate object containing “path” and “name”, where “path” is specified as “$group_id.$category_id” and “name” – as the name of the target technology;
 each object with a technology path should be separated with a comma you can find the full list of technology group ids, category ids and technology names on this page